Cephalanthera damasonium

 Cephalanthera damasonium, the white helleborine, is a species of orchid.
-It is widespread across much of Europe, the Middle East and Asia.
+It is widespread across much of Europe and Asia.
 Cephalanthera damasonium is the type species of the genus Cephalanthera.

 Description

 Cephalanthera damasonium is a herbaceous plant, reaching a maximum height of about 60 cm.
 Leaves are ovate, becoming narrower higher up the stem, with parallel venation.
 It has white flowers which never fully open.
 Each shoot can carry up to 16 flowers.
 Across its range this species flowers May–June.
 It is a perennial species which tends not to spread vegetatively.

 This species is differentiated from the similar and closely related Cephalanthera longifolia, by comparing the leaves.
 The rarer Cephalanthera longifolia has longer, narrower leaves.

 Distribution and habitat

 Found in shady lowland forest with little undergrowth, especially under beech trees, occasionally spreads onto chalk scrub.
 Can colonise new beech forest quite quickly.
 Requires a well-drained soil above chalk or oolitic limestone.

 This species is found in Europe from England and Sweden to Russia and Iran; also Bhutan, India, Myanmar and Yunnan.